MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/user-roles-groups.md

    ![Assigning courses to a user group](../media/image%28312%29.png)

-### How can skill matrices and competencies be mapped to assign courses to the learners?
+### How can skill matrices and competencies be mapped to assign courses to learners?

 You can auto-enroll users to groups to add and enroll users to specific groups and courses as their interest and skills gaps.